- Supporting documents

 As there is no legal need for other nationalities to be renounced, it is possible to apply for dual citizenship.
 A person can be both a citizen of the UK and a citizen of a different country.
 In addition, UK law also permits multiple citizenships.
-This means that British citizenship can be applied for even in situations where dual citizenship is already held.
+This means that you can apply for British citizenship even in situations where dual citizenship is already held.

 Before submitting your application, you should consider that you will be unable to receive UK diplomatic assistance whilst in the other country where you hold citizenship.

 If you wish to submit a citizenship application in a country that does not permit dual citizenship, you will have to renounce your British citizenship prior to applying.
 In addition, nationals of countries that do not permit dual citizenship may lose their citizenship if they apply for British nationality.
 With this in mind, it is strongly advised that you inform your country of origin prior to commencing the British citizenship application process.